nanoporetech/dorado/documentation/CustomPrimers.md

 ### Custom Adapter and Primer Sequences

 Dorado will normally automatically detect and trim any adapter or primer sequences it finds.
 The specific sequences it searches for depend on the specified sequencing kit.
-This applies to both the basecaller application, where the kit name is expected to be embedded in the read in the input pod5 file, and the trim application, where the kit must be specified as a command-line option to the application.
+This applies to both the basecaller subcommand, where the kit name is expected to be embedded in the read in the input pod5 file, and the trim subcommand, where the kit must be specified as a command-line option to dorado.

 In some cases, it may be necessary to find and remove adapter and/or primer sequences that would not normally be associated with the sequencing kit that was used, or you may be working with older data for which the sequencing kit and/or primers being used are no longer directly supported by dorado (for example, anything prior to kit14).
 In such cases, you can specify a custom adapter/primer file, using the command-line option `--primer-sequences`.